 Is the transfer of equity subject to a court order?
 If yes please supply a copy

-Caveats to be read in further to the above Precise Mortgages transfer of equity Info :
+Information to consider in supplemental the above Precise Mortgages transfer of equity information :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Precise Mortgages conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
-If such conditions are not complied with you may be in violation of the lease.
+Should the tenure of your property be leasehold, provisions in the lease may require that you obtain the consent of the landlord.
+If such restrictions are not strictly observed you may be in breach of the lease.
 This could trigger the freeholder taking enforcement action against you.

 If Precise Mortgages is joining in the transfer to release someone from liability, put the release in the ‘additional provisions’ panel if someone is entering into a covenant relating to the charge, place it in the ‘additional provisions’ panel stamp duty land tax is not payable when there is no chargeable consideration for the transfer (Schedule 3, paragraph 1 of the Finance Act 2003).
 In the case of a transfer subject to a charge (even if the transfer is by way of gift) or if a property has been transferred for no value and there is an associated discharge, HMRC would view this as an assumption of an existing debt by the purchaser (Schedule 4, paragraph 8 of the Finance Act 2003) and stamp duty land tax may be payable if you wish you may state in the ‘additional provisions’ panel that ‘This transfer is made subject to a charge dated… in favour of…’